 If you don’t want to be in the dark when the lights go out you need to be ready before you lose power.
 Yes, we will have power outages.
-The power may be out for a day, a week, several weeks or months.
-I’m not a doomsday prepper, I actually don’t even like the word prepper anymore because of the messages being promoted from some of the over the top survivalists in the world.
+The power may be out for a day, a week, several weeks, or months.
+I’m not a doomsday prepper, I actually don’t even like the word prepper anymore because of the messages being promoted by some of the over-the-top survivalists in the world.
 But I will say this, I do not like the dark, period.
 Here’s the deal, we can get through a power outage during the day because we have windows with light coming through them.
 It’s when the sun goes down that we need some light in our homes.

 I feel strongly today to give a little nudge to have us all look at our light sources.
 These can be lanterns with or without batteries.
 Go check out your battery supplies.

 When the lights go out, what should you do?

 Here in Southern Utah, we are lucky to have batteries last six months due to the extreme heat we experience much of the year.
 It drives me crazy, so I try to store only a few batteries because they are so expensive to purchase and I don’t want to see them go to waste.
 I have several lanterns that are charged and ready to go and can be used inside the house.
 I like solar ones the best because I can charge those babies during the day outside if we have sunlight, which we have a lot of here in the desert.

 If you have some of those outside lanterns that are solar-charged you can bring them in at night when it’s dark and use them.
 In the morning take them back outside to charge and they are ready when you need them.
 I love it when we can use items a few different ways, especially if you can use them at virtually no cost to your family, once they are purchased.